 Orders can be done on a case-by-case basis or as a standing order, which repeats on a regular cycle.
 Your goal should be to encourage customers to set a standing order to make crop planning easier.
-Many microgreens growers also operate on a grow-to-order basis, meaning you don’t grow a crop unless there is an order for it.
+Most microgreens growers also operate on a grow-to-order basis, meaning you don’t grow a crop unless there is an order for it.

 The grow-to-order system is useful for ensuring you are optimizing crop production and reducing the likelihood of waste.
-But this system does not account for growth very well as, in theory, you should never have extra crop.
+But this system does not account for production growth very well as, in theory, you should never have extra crop.
 But we can plan for extra crop using “virtual customers” – non-existent customers that you grow crop for that can be used for samples, yield shortfalls.
 Read more about virtual customers here.

 The ultimate goal of all your crop planning efforts are fivefold: